bobbyiliev/101-linux-commands-ebook/ebook/en/content/008-the-cal-command.md

 # The `cal` Command

-the `cal` command is used to show the calendar
+the `cal` command is used to show the month calendar for the current mont

 ### Syntax:
 ```